 However, individuals who are accepted into ARD are not covered by the new ignition interlock law.
 Such individuals may still face lengthy suspensions of their licenses (up to ninety days).
 The York Daily Record editorial argues that the new law should apply to all first-time offenders, including those offenders who are admitted into the ARD program.
 Because the new ignition interlock law will not apply to first-time offenders accepted into ARD, some defendants may choose to stay out of ARD altogether and plead guilty to avoid a suspension of license.

 The Morning Call, a Pennsylvania news publication, also stated that 25 other states have passed laws that require ignition interlocks for all individuals who are convicted of DUIs, but Pennsylvania’s ignition interlock program was not as strict as those states.
 The Morning Call observed that the new law did not apply to drivers who enter an ARD program to get rid of a DUI conviction.

 The ARD program may allow certain first-time offenders to avoid jail time for minor offenses.
-If you have been charged by a Pennsylvania district attorney with a minor offense such as DUI or possession in York, you should contact the attorneys at the law firm of Coover & Scheidemann by calling (717) 885-5830 for a free initial consultation.
+If you have been charged by a Pennsylvania district attorney with a minor offense such as DUI or possession in York, you should contact the attorneys at the law firm of Coover & Scheidemann by calling (717) 885-5830 for a low-cost initial consultation.
 We have years of defense experience representing clients in criminal cases and can provide you with advice on a strategy for defense, including the benefits of admission into the ARD program.
 You can also reach us by submitting our online message form.